yguitton/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 {: .details}

-{% include _includes/cyoa-choices.html option1="tiled-amplicon Illumina paired-end" option2="tiled-amplicon ONT" option3="WGS Illumina paired-end" option4="WGS Illumina single-end" default="tiled-amplicon-Illumina-paired-end" text="Now that you have imported the data and the corresponding workflow of your choice, please select the type of your input data so that we can adjust a few parts of this tutorial that are dependent on the nature of your data:" %}
+{% include _includes/cyoa-choices.html option1="tiled-amplicon Illumina paired-end" option2="tiled-amplicon ONT" option3="WGS Illumina paired-end" option4="WGS Illumina single-end" default="tiled-amplicon Illumina paired-end" text="Now that you have imported the data and the corresponding workflow of your choice, please select the type of your input data so that we can adjust a few parts of this tutorial that are dependent on the nature of your data:" %}

 > <hands-on-title>From sequencing data to annotated mutations</hands-on-title>
 >